richardcrng/fireactive/website/docs/schema/number.md

 class Building extends ActiveClass(buildingSchema) {}

-const lightbulb = new Building({ floors: false }) lightbulb.floors // => false
+const building = new Building({ floors: false }) building.floors // => false
-lightbulb.isEco // => false
+building.isEco // => false
-lightbulb.isLED // => undefined
+building.isLED // => undefined
-lightbulb.isSmart // => false
+building.isSmart // => false

-/* floors: required and no default */ lightbulb.floors = undefined // ActiveClassError: Building could not accept the value undefined (undefined) at path 'floors'.
-The required property 'floors' is missing lightbulb.floors = null // ActiveClassError: Building could not accept the value null (object) at path 'floors'.
+/* floors: required and no default */ building.floors = undefined // ActiveClassError: Building could not accept the value undefined (undefined) at path 'floors'.
+The required property 'floors' is missing building.floors = null // ActiveClassError: Building could not accept the value null (object) at path 'floors'.
 The property 'floors' is of the wrong type

-/* isEco: required and has default */ lightbulb.isEco = undefined
+/* isEco: required and has default */ building.isEco = undefined
-lightbulb.isEco // => false (default kicks in when undefined)
+building.isEco // => false (default kicks in when undefined)
-lightbulb.isEco = null // ActiveClassError: Building could not accept the value null (object) at path 'isEco'.
+building.isEco = null // ActiveClassError: Building could not accept the value null (object) at path 'isEco'.
 The property 'isEco' is of the wrong type

-/* isLED: optional and has no default */ lightbulb.isLED = undefined
+/* isLED: optional and has no default */ building.isLED = undefined
-lightbulb.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) lightbulb.isLED = null lightbulb.isLED // => null (optional, so doesn't throw and can be null)
+building.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) building.isLED = null building.isLED // => null (optional, so doesn't throw and can be null)

-/* isSmart: optional and has default */ lightbulb.isSmart = undefined
+/* isSmart: optional and has default */ building.isSmart = undefined
-lightbulb.isSmart // => false (default kicks in when undefined)
+building.isSmart // => false (default kicks in when undefined)
-lightbulb.isSmart = null
+building.isSmart = null
-lightbulb.isSmart // => null (optional, so doesn't throw and can be null)
+building.isSmart // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>